AcroMedia/ansible-role-letsencrypt/README.md

   String, defaults to `/var/www/letsencrypt`.
 The physical directory for certbot to create acme challenge files in.
 Each virtual host's `/.well-known/acme-challenge` location maps to `{{ letsencrypt_webroot }}/.well-known/acme-challenge`.

+- **letsencrypt_staging**

+  Boolean (`false`) by default.
+If set to `true`, certbot will use the LetsEncrypt staging server instead of the production server.
+This is useful for testing, as the staging server has much higher rate limits.

 ## Dependencies

 * [acromedia.nginx](https://github.com/AcroMedia/ansible-role-nginx) when `letsencrypt_webserver: nginx` (the default), or